RACING CAR DESIGN

-The Program provides a high level of training on the dynamics of the vehicle and on the most innovative materials related to the design of racing cars.
+The Curriculum in Racing Car Design (RCD) is part of the Master’s Degree Course in Advanced Automotive Engineering (AAE) and it provides a high level of training on the dynamics of the vehicle and on the most innovative materials related to the design of racing cars.

-The Master’s Degree Course in Racing car Design lasts two academic years and covers the main aspects of vehicle frame system and racing vehicle architecture, with particular attention to the use of special materials and solutions.
+This Course lasts two academic years and covers the main aspects of vehicle frame system and racing vehicle architecture, with particular attention to the use of special materials and solutions.
 Particular emphasis is placed on the strong experimental nature of development activities and aerodynamic performance aspects.

 The number of places is limited to a maximum of 20 students.
 Admissions are based on merit and interviews evaluating motivations and skills.
 All teachings are delivered entirely in the English language.